RakipInitiative/ModelRepository/README.md

 ##### 27/08
   * distribute new visualisation code to all CPMs and DRMs ... in progress
+    * finishing CPMs ... in progress
+    * finishing DRMs ... in progress
+      * creating DRMonly versions ... in progress
+      * adapting DRM module versions with explanation: low priority since joiner doesnt work properly
+    * finishing RRM ... in progress
+      * visualisation errorbars
+      * random CPM/DRM/MS
+      * test in FSK-Lab
+  * test CPMs on server as soon as CPM is ready to be tested ... pending, waiting for developers
+  * finalise RRM annotation (need some input see below) ... in progress
+  * fix a number of known errors in CPM/DRM annotation ...
+DONE
+  * review and test of all CPMs, DRMs and RRM fskx files (execution and annotation) ... in progress
+    * CPMs ... in progress
+    * DRMs ... pending, waiting for Petras review
+    * RRM ... in progress
+  * create a few example CPM/DRM combination as fskx models

+##### 28/08
+  * distribute new visualisation code to all CPMs and DRMs ... in progress
     * finishing CPMs ...
 DONE
     * finishing DRMs ... in progress
       * creating DRMonly versions ...
 DONE